thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 # After finally properly relearning python, I have decided to rewrite completely this thing.
-It will be called LiTOYv2 (then just LiTOY) and will focus on brief well written code, PEP respecting lines, and ease of maintenance.
+It will temporarily be called LiTOYv2 (then just LiTOY) and will focus on brief well written code, PEP respecting lines, and ease of maintenance.
 My goal is to make a tool for myself and others.
 ETA : 2021.
 If you're interested please don't fork this version.
+Current progress can be found in the file ./LiTOYv2.py